Continuing Education Activity

 Perceptions: Usually no abnormal perceptions are present.
 Auditory hallucinations may be present in some.

-Impulse control: It is important to evaluate for suicidal or homicidal ideations and plan.
+Impulse control: It is important to evaluate for suicidal or homicidal ideations and plans.
 If there is a history of aggression with adverse action, then hospitalization should be considered.

 Insight and judgment: Most commonly patients have no insight regarding their delusion.
 Judgment is assessable by a history of past behavior and future plan.